GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 Whether you used a Google Form or worked with an external organization stakeholder, you should gather the list of registered attendees and add them to the Google Space a couple of days before the event.

+> **Note** To add an attendee to a Google Space, they will need a Google account.
+This can be their work account if the company runs Google Workspace or it can be a Gmail account.
+If an attendee doesn't have a Google account, please have them create one **AHEAD OF TIME** for this event: [Click here to create a new Gmail account](https://accounts.google.com/signup/v2/webcreateaccount?biz=false&cc=US&flowEntry=SignUp&flowName=GlifWebSignIn)

 **Example of adding attendees to a Google Space:**

 ![Adding people to a space](images/host-add-people.png)

 When someone is added to a Space, they will be emailed to accept the invite and join the Space.

 > **Warning** The user will need to "activate" Google Chat if they've never used it before.
-Be aware of this.
+Be aware of this, the link will be in the invite email.

+> **Note** If the Space doesn't open up automatically for the user, they may need to click the '+' sign and select *Browse Spaces* and select the Space they were invited to.

 #### Calendar Invite